Alwaki/DiracSVT/DIRAC_PYTHON/README.md

 ## Setup
 This version makes use of several python libraries.
-These can be installed as a batch using pip3 (or use pip), following
+These can be installed as a batch using pip, following

-    pip3 install scipy pandas numba numpy==1.20.3 openpyxl
+    pip install scipy matplotlib pandas numba numpy==1.20.3 openpyxl

 If you already have a specific version which is incompatible, you can force an install of a specific version as follows:

-    pip3 install --force-reinstall numpy==1.20.3
+    pip install --force-reinstall numpy==1.20.3

 ## Running